tangchang3531/ibeehub.github.io/team_en.md

 ## Gusheng Zhou
 Experienced entrepreneur, has successfully founded a few companies in China and US.

-## Sam Liu
-Founder of Digital Message, LLC, a former senior front-end engineer and a former assistant professor in Physics at Bloomsburg University, P.A. and St. John's University, N.Y., PhD in Physic from New York University and MS/BS in Physics from Peking University, China.

 ## Andy Jiang

 Co-founder, Cile International Education Corp.;  Member, The Chinese American Startup Association.
 With many years experience in the culture media markets.
 Actively participate in the US community commercial activities, with a wide network in communities.